0xf0f/reaper-api/README.md

-# reaper-python-api
+# reaper-api
-Reaper/SWS python API files with docstrings and more descriptive parameter names.
+Reaper/SWS Python/Lua API files with docstrings and more descriptive parameter names.